xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 We will manipulate Segment Routing Traffic Engineering in today's use case.
 We will send traffic from a source to a destination and influence the traffic's path using Segment Routing Policies.

 Manipulating configuration can be done with pyATS but it might not be the ideal tool for you.
-Here, we use pyATS because we are in a lab and we can't break anything (most important, we don't care if we do).
+Here, we use pyATS because we are in a lab and we can break anything (most important, we don't care if we do).
 Based on your use case, you might consider other tools like Crosswork, NSO or Ansible.
 {: .notice--info}

 # Network Topology